background

 How Does Cyclicality Impact Operating Leverage?

-The catch behind having a higher DOL is that for the company to receive the positive benefits, its revenue must be recurring and non-cyclical.
+The catch behind having a higher DOL is that for the company to receive positive benefits, its revenue must be recurring and non-cyclical.

 • Non-Cyclical Industries ➝ If a company operates in a non-cyclical industry, its sales are much more consistent and stable across different economic cycles (and far less sensitive to external market factors, such as commodity prices).